-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our Personal Development Curriculum incorporating RSHE.
-Teaching covers the following in relation to the sharing of nudes and semi-nudes:
+Pupils are taught about the issues surrounding the sharing of inappropriate photographs as part of our PSEH Curriculum incorporating RSHE.
+Teaching covers the following in relation to the sharing of nudes and semi-nudes at an age-appropriate level.
+Please see the RSE Policy.:

-- What it is

-- How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- Issues of legality

-- The risk of damage to people's feelings and reputation - Pupils also learn the strategies and skills needed to manage: - Specific requests or pressure to provide (or forward) such images - The receipt of such images - This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+- What it is - How it is most likely to be encountered - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment - Issues of legality - The risk of damage to people's feelings and reputation - Pupils also learn the strategies and skills needed to manage: - Specific requests or pressure to provide (or forward) such images - The receipt of such images - This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.